AlphaTeamRo/astro-pi/README.md

-# Alpha Robotics Team Târgoviște
+# Alpha Robotics Team Târgoviște - Romania
 ## A project made for the Astro PI 2021-2022 challenge

 ---